neenza/offset-calculator/backend/README.md

 # Offset Printing Calculator Backend

-This FastAPI backend implements the calculation logic for the Offset Printing Calculator application.
+This FastAPI backend implements the calculation logic for the Offset Printing Calculator application with Redis-based user authentication.

 ## Setup Instructions